 But understanding our ECS receptors is only half of the story when it comes to women and cannabis.
 In order to really understand how women are affected by cannabis, we have to take a look at hormones.

 How do hormones work with my ECS?

 Until they experience menopause, most female-bodied people have hormones that create a monthly cycle.
-These hormones, which are regulated by the ECS, flow in a predictable pattern that allows females to produce an egg that can be fertilized, implanted, and grown inside her until a baby is born.
-Before we lived in cities and filled our nights with artificial light, women lived in nature and their monthly cycles were attuned to the moon, ovulating under the light of the Full Moon, and using the New Moon’s darkness as a shelter and place of solitude during menstruation.
+These hormones, which are regulated by the ECS, flow in a predictable pattern.
+This pattern allows females to produce an egg that can be fertilized, implanted, and grown until a baby is born.
+Before we lived in cities and filled our nights with artificial light, women lived in nature.
+Their monthly cycles were attuned to the moon, ovulating under the light of the Full Moon, and using the New Moon’s darkness as place of solitude during menstruation.

-A woman’s hormonal cycle is completely dependent on the ECS, which regulates the timing and flow of hormones that ensure she can become pregnant, and carry babies to term Let’s start by looking at how a menstrual cycle works, and then we can look at the way cannabis fits into it.
+A woman’s hormonal cycle is completely dependent on the ECS.
+It regulates the timing and flow of hormones to ensure she can become pregnant and carry a baby to term.
+Let’s start by looking at how a menstrual cycle works.
+Then we’ll look at the way cannabis fits into it.

 So what does all this mean for your cannabis experience?

 Everyone’s body, ECS, and hormonal cycle is unique to them.
-Using a period-tracking app like Clue or Kindara and keeping a journal about your cannabis experiences can help you understand exactly how your body will react to cannabis at different times in the month, and better predict and prepare for your cannabis consumption.
+Using a period-tracking app like Clue or Kindara and keeping a journal about your cannabis experiences can help you understand exactly how your body will react to cannabis at different times in the month.
+This understanding will help you better predict your cannabis consumption outcomes.

-I really believe that having a better understanding of the way her hormones work in her body can enable every woman to be more confident about being her truest self, more in the center of her own power, and more in tune with the natural cycles and rhythms of the Earth and her own body.
+Having a better understanding of hormones empowers women to be more confident about being their truest selves, more in the center of their own power, and more in tune with the natural cycles and rhythms of the Earth and their own bodies.